octobercms/docs/3.x/extend/services/log.md

 }
 ```

 The `trace_sql` function enables database logging, when called it will log every command sent to the database.
-These records only appear in the `system.log` file and will not appear in the administration area log as this is stored in the database and would result in a feedback loop.
+These records only appear in the `system.log` file and will not appear in the backend panel log as this is stored in the database and would result in a feedback loop.

 ```php
 trace_sql();